adinutzyc21/apartments-scraper/README.md

+# Apartments.com Scraper

-# Create a CSV to import into the Compare App
+Note: you can use this to create a CSV to (eventually, when I finish the code) import into the Compare App ([ideal-engine](https://github.com/adinutzyc21/ideal-engine), instance running [here](ideal-engine.herokuapp.com)).

 In particular, this parses an [apartments.com](apartments.com) search result based on some criteria that are present in the page.
+This is current as of April 11, 2017.

 It's a web scraper for the result listing and produces a CSV that has all the entries nicely parsed.